-Sometimes parents and schools may agree that a new start in a different school would benefit a child who is at risk of exclusion.
+Sometimes parents and schools may agree that a new start in a different school would benefit a child who is at risk of suspension or permanent exclusion.
 The transfer can then be arranged between the two schools.
-This is known as a ‘managed move’ and is usually on a trial basis in the first instance.
+This is known as a ‘managed move’.

-Guidance is clear that schools must not use the threat of exclusion to get parents to take their child out of school.
+Guidance is clear that schools must not use the threat of suspension or permanent exclusion to get parents to take their child out of school.
 You do not have to agree to a managed move if you do not want to.
-This process will be managed though Fair Access process, but may not have the same priority.
+This process will be managed through the Fair Access process.

 Fair Access Protocol (FAP)